Nits-007/university_management_system/README.md

 Run all these commands in terminal

-pip install -r requirements.txt   => Installs all the required dependencies python manage.py makemigrations python manage.py migrate python manage.py createsuperuser  => To create the superuser (Database Administrator) => give username as "dbadmin" and password as "admin123" python manage.py runserver   => This will run the backend on your local host now copy that link
+pip install -r requirements.txt (Installs all the required dependencies)

+python manage.py makemigrations

+python manage.py migrate

+python manage.py createsuperuser  (To create the superuser (Database Administrator) and give username as "dbadmin" and password as "admin123")

+python manage.py runserver   (This will run the backend on your local host now copy that link)